thecreatorzx/weatherApp/README.md

 Weatheria is an app I developed using vite(react).
 It uses data from weatherBit api.
 Latest info is provided by this app about the current weather conditions.

+**To View Weather Info about your city just enter your city name in the settings and click on -Get Weather Updates- Button**

 Visit my App - [Weatheria](https://myweatheria.netlify.app/)

 Technologies used: